 Bart Ehrman and Bruce Metzger write: “Besides textual evidence derived from New Testament Greek manuscripts and from early versions, the textual critic has available the numerous scriptural quotations included in the commentaries, sermons, and other treatises written by early Church Fathers.
 Indeed, so extensive are these citations that if all other sources for our knowledge of the text of the New Testament were destroyed, they would be sufficient alone for the reconstruction of practically the entire New Testament.”
 (Metzger & Bart D. Ehrman, The Text of the New Testament: Its Transmission, Corruption, and Restoration.
 Oxford, 2005. p.126.)

-This verifies that the four gospels along with the rest of the New Testament was written 20 to 70 years after the life of Jesus, which is within the lifetime of eyewitnesses to Jesus’ life, death and resurrection (re: 1 Cor.
+This verifies that the four gospels along with the rest of the New Testament were written 20 to 70 years after the life of Jesus, which is within the lifetime of eyewitnesses to Jesus’ life, death and resurrection (re 1 Cor.
 15:6; 1 John 1:1-3).

 - The Facts of the early manuscripts: